juhasev/sample-ninja-help/recruitment-sources.md

 > By default all panelist are assigned data variable **RECRUITMENT_SOURCE** = 1.

+> Recruitment Source ID is indicated in the blue circle.

 ## Creating and editing recruitment sources

 Enter the name, cost per conversion and if you are using external recruitment partners select the partner name from the pulldown.